Online grocery shopping is growing, but millions of Americans on food stamps are being left behind - Local News 8

 Small grocers face financial and technological hurdles getting approved by the Agriculture Department to accept SNAP benefits online, say advocates.
 Grocers have to have websites set up where only SNAP-eligible foods are displayed — not household essentials like toilet paper, which are not covered by the program — and a payment processing system that securely accepts SNAP.

-“The cost and the technical difficulty of doing it is very challenging,” said Leone from the University of Buffalo.
+“The cost and the technical difficulty of doing it is very challenging,” said Leone from the University at Buffalo.
 “It’s too much of a burden on small businesses.”

 A spokesperson for the Agriculture Department said the agency is “working quickly to provide SNAP participants the opportunity to shop online for food, the same way many Americans do, with a focus on bringing on new and smaller, independent grocery stores” into the program.

-Note: Correction: An earlier version of this story mischaracterized Market Basket’s delivery offering.
-Market Basket does not offer delivery directly itself.
-Instacart offers delivery from some Market Basket stores, but only accepts SNAP as part of a limited pilot with some Aldi stores.
-A spokesperson for Market Basket said in an email the company was assessing delivery.